gjbex/Training-sessions/docs/README.md

 These courses have been developed by Rolf Rabenseifner (HLRS, Stuttgart, Germany) and the training has followed Rolf's train-the-trainer program.

-### MPI: Message Passing Interface (14 hours)
+### Parallel programming with MPI (14 hours)

-MPI is the de-facto standard for distributed parallel programming of scientific applications.
+MPI (Message Passing Interface) is the de-facto standard for distributed parallel programming of scientific applications.
 It specifies language bindings for C and Fortran.
 This training covers the MPI 3.1 standard, but also emphasizes potential pitfalls and best practices.

 Subjects: